phpcr/phpcr-utils/README.md

 * ``phpcr:sql2``: Run a query in the JCR SQL2 language against the repository and dump the resulting rows to the console.

+**TODO:**

-TODO: Implement commands for phpcr:import and phpcr:export to import and export the PHPCR document view and system view XML dumps.
+* Implement commands for phpcr:import and phpcr:export to import and export the PHPCR document view and system view XML dumps.
+* Implement a simple .cnd parser in PHP and use it to make register-node-types work with all repositories

 ## Helper Classes